yehchanyoo/Rec-R1_magic/README.md

   </a>
 </p>

+This repository is forked from [the original Rec-R1 repository](https://github.com/linjc16/Rec-R1) and is used for the [CSE 493S/599S](https://courses.cs.washington.edu/courses/cse493s/25sp/) final project for the Spring 2025 quarter at the University of Washington.
+This project is being done by Justin Chae, Thomas Lilly, Johan Lindqvist, and Yehchan Yoo.

 REC-R1 is a general framework that bridges generative large language models (LLMs) and recommendation systems via reinforcement learning.
 Check the paper [here](https://arxiv.org/pdf/2503.24289).

-## News
-[2025/03/31] We release the code and paper.
-We are running more experiments such as more LLM4Rec tasks and more datasets. **More results are coming!**

 <p align="center">
   <img  src="resources/llm4rec.png" />